Alice (Lady Gaga song): Commercial performance

-In the United States, "Alice" was the only non-advance track from the album to debut on the Billboard Hot 100, entering the chart at number 84, while also charting at number 78 on the Canadian Hot 100.
-The song also peaked at number 7 on Billboards Dance/Electronic Songs chart.
-In the United Kingdom, "Alice" peaked at number 29 on the UK Singles Chart.
-In Australia, the song peaked at number 59 on the ARIA Singles Chart, while at number 3 on the New Zealand Hot Singles chart.
+In the United States, "Alice" was the only album track that was not released in advance to debut on the Billboard Hot 100, entering the chart at number 84, and it also reached number 7 on Billboards Dance/Electronic Songs chart.
+In Canada, the song charted at number 78 on the Canadian Hot 100.
+In the United Kingdom, it peaked at number 29 on the UK Singles Chart.
+In Oceania, it reached number 59 on Australia's ARIA Singles Chart, and number 3 on the New Zealand Hot Singles chart.
 Additionally, the song reached number 60 on the Greek Internacional Digital Singles Chart, 63 on the Scottish Singles Sales Chart, 67 on the Portuguese Top 100 Singles chart, and 84 on the Italian Top Songs chart.

-Remix

-For Gaga's third remix album Dawn of Chromatica (2021), "Alice" was reimagined by Berlin-based Philadelphian producer Lsdxoxo, who described his version as "'Promiscuous Girl' on 2CB" [sic].
-The remix includes heavy beat, and "weighty kick drums".
-In his review of Dawn of Chromatica, Robin Murray from Clash called Lsdxoxo's "Alice" remix, along with Coucou Chloe's take on "Stupid Love", "dancefloor bumpers".
-Writing for Gigwise, Alex Rigotti opined that the remix version's "energy remains disappointingly static, and it betrays the desperate, almost deluded hope that the original 'Alice' contained."
+The track was also certified Platinum in Brazil for exceeding 40,000 units sold.